Prototyping with Microcontrollers and Sensors

 - The first activity will be making a simple LED blinking circuit.
 The programming flowchart and circuit diagram are in Figure 3.

 - First, wire the LED to the breadboard like in Figure 4.
 Remember, since LEDs are polarized, their orientation matters.
 The shorter leg of the LED should be connected to the same row as GND.
 The resistor is NECESSARY, otherwise too much current would flow and the LED will burn out!
+Make sure to wire power to the power (red) rail and the signal from 7 to the LED directly

 - Now type the following code into a new sketch.